AhsanHaleem/Data_Reports_Generating_Program/README.md

 # Data_Tables_Generator
-This program in C++ generates tables from data from Statistics Canada.
+This program is in C++ which generates tables using data extracted from Statistics Canada.

-Purpose: To design and develop a C++ program that produces three sets of reports based on data from Statistics Canada’s Other livestock1 census, for the years 2011 and 2016.
+Purpose:
-However any data file can be given to this software to generate tables based upon given criterias.
+In other words, the purpose of this program was to design and develop a C++ program that produces three sets of reports based on data from Statistics Canada’s Other livestock1 census, for the years 2011 and 2016.
+However, any data file can be given to this software to generate tables based upon given criteria.

 * To Compile: make
 * To Run: ./fp (in Command line)